 The application can be filed in either English, French or Spanish and can designate any number of the member countries/regions (except the applicant's home country/region, as this is covered by the applicant's home application or registration on which the application for International Registration is based).

 Only a formalities examination is carried out by WIPO.
-If there are no issues, an International Registration will be registered and details sent to each of the offices of the designated member countries/regions listed in the International Application.
-Note that registration of the International Registration by the International Bureau does not in itself give protection in the designated countries/regions.
+If there are no issues, a registration certificate will be issued and details sent to each of the offices of the designated member countries/regions listed in the international application.
+Note that registration of the International Registration by WIPO does not in itself give protection in the designated countries/regions.

 The offices for the designated member countries/regions each examine the International Registration.
 They can refuse to accept the registration for their country (or region) in whole or in part on a number of grounds such as:

-There can also be queries regarding the list of products/services.
+There can also be objections to the list of products/services.

-The designated member countries/regions have a period of either 12 or 18 months from being informed of the designation by WIPO in which to notify refusal to the International Bureau or else to issue a statement of grant of protection.
+The designated member countries/regions have a period of either 12 or 18 months from being informed of the designation by WIPO in which to notify refusal to WIPO or else to issue a statement of grant of protection.
 The 18 month period may be extended where an opposition is filed against the relevant designation.

 If objections or oppositions arise and are to be responded to, then local trade mark attorneys in general have to be appointed if the objections are to be contested; where objections or oppositions arise to a designation of the UK, European Union or Germany, we can handle these.

-We are aware that some countries and regions (in particular OAPI, Eswatini (formally called Swaziland), Ghana, Liberia, Namibia, Sierra Leone, Zambia and Zimbabwe) have not yet enacted domestic legislation so as to explicitly provide protection for marks designated under the International Registration system.
+We are aware that some countries, in particular Botswana, Cape Verde, Gambia, Ghana, Lesotho, Liberia, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Rwanda, Sao Tome and Principe, Sierra Leone, Sudan, Swaziland, Zambia and Zimbabwe, have not yet enacted domestic legislation so as to explicitly provide protection for marks designated under the International Registration system.
 It is therefore doubtful that designations will be enforceable in these countries.

 It is possible to assign an International Registration either partially or totally, including splitting it by designated countries/regions.
 The assignment can only be recorded if the new owner belongs to, or has a connection with, a member country/region.
 If this does not apply, the assignment cannot be recorded and the International Registration, or the part being assigned, remains in the name of the old owner.